-The notes were issued under an indenture dated as of August 1, 2005.
+The notes were issued under an indenture dated as of November 1, 2005.
 The following summary describes some terms of the notes, the indenture and the trust agreement.
 The free-writing base prospectus describes other terms of the notes.
 See "Description of the Notes" and "Additional Information Regarding the Notes" in the free-writing base prospectus.
-The following summary does not cover every detail and is subject to the provisions of the notes, the indenture and the trust agreement.
+The following summary does not cover every detail and is subject to the provisions of the notes, the indenture and the trust agreement and the initial class A-7A currency swap agreement.